Search

 - The Similarity Score: The Similarity Score does not definitively indicate plagiarism.
 It only identifies text that matches with other sources.
 Faculty should review these matches to determine whether it constitutes plagiarism or is a correctly cited source.

-For more detailed understanding and resources, you can visit the TurnItIn User Help Page.
+For more detailed understanding and resources, please visit the Turnitin User Help Page.

 -